wiltzie75/ELK-Project/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.
 - Filebeat monitors log files and collects information on locations and then sends it to Elasticsearch.
+One example of this is it will monitor system.syslog and show any activity on the server.
 - Metricbeat collects metrics and statistics and then sends the information to Elasticsearch.
+An example of what metricbeat will detect is cpu and memory usage.

 The configuration details of each machine may be found below.